The Importance of a Digital Home Inventory for Insurance Protection

 A family in San Diego used Sortly to document their 4-bedroom home just three months before a brush fire destroyed the property.
 Because they had a cloud-synced PDF with photos of every room, their insurer, State Farm, issued an initial contents check for $150,000 within 14 days.
 Other neighbors without inventories spent over six months arguing with adjusters and eventually settled for significantly less than their policy limits.

-Case Study 2: The High-Rise Water Damage
+Case Study 2: High-Rise Damage

 A luxury condo owner experienced a pipe burst while on vacation.
 The water destroyed a collection of rare sneakers and vintage tech.
 Because the owner had a Google Sheets document linked to a Google Photos album, they could prove the "limited edition" status of the items.
 The total payout was $42,000—nearly double what the initial adjuster’s estimate offered based on "standard footwear and electronics."

-Comparison of Digital Inventory Methods
+Inventory Methods

 Method Best For Pros Cons